Memberships aren't new. Gyms have run them forever. But entertainment venues are different.

 You can always add tiers later once you understand what members actually want.
 Launching with complexity just confuses people and slows adoption.

-Where to present the offer
+Where to Present the Offer

 During online checkout: "Add a membership and save $15 on today's booking."
 The guest is already buying.
 The membership is an upsell, not a cold ask.